-I offer reflective, mindfulness-based workshops that support individuals and organizations navigating stress, change, and uncertainty with greater ease, meaning, and care.
-Drawing from contemplative practice, psychology, nature-based inquiry, and creative reflection, my work helps people reconnect with what sustains them — presence, purpose, and aliveness — even in demanding times.
-These offerings are experiential, grounded, and accessible, designed to foster renewal without overwhelm.
+Jen Johnson is a mindfulness speaker offering online presentations and workshops to support individuals and organizations navigating stress, change, and uncertainty with greater ease and develop inner calm, creativity, and resilience.
+In each presentation, I teach simple but effective mindfulness practices for stress management and resilience that help people reconnect with what sustains them — presence, purpose, and aliveness — even in demanding times.
+These offerings are experiential, evidence-based, and accessible, designed to foster renewal without overwhelm.

 PRIMARY OFFERINGS